 7. Manage your guard team

-Guard profiles, specialisation tracking, and PSIRA-ready certification management, in one system.
+Guard profiles, specialisation tracking, and PSIRA-aware certification records, in one system.
 Nine specialisations from Crowd Control to VIP Protection, each with cert dates, expiry tracking, and document uploads.
 A weekly automated check flags expiring certificates before they become a compliance issue.

 How guard team management works →